 Those looking for something a little stronger should know that the booze in Railay is a tad overpriced.
 Generally, cocktails start at 180 Baht at most bars, while most resorts charge around 200 Baht for a cocktail.
 As for beer, expect to pay about 100 Baht for a small bottle of Singha, Chang, or Leo.

 Railay Beach, Thailand, packs the perfect mix of things to do and plenty of opportunities to soak up the relaxed vibes.
 Have you visited Railay Beach yet?
 What tips or suggestions do you have for fellow travelers planning a Railay Beach trip?
-Drop your comments below.
+Feel free to share your top tips, best places to stay, and things to do in Railay Beach below!

 Did you enjoy this post?
 Maybe your friends will too.
 Share The Best Things to do in Railay Beach, Thailand with them here.